Scenic Drives, Beautiful Hikes, and Historic Sites

 Learn More >>

-Tennessee's Second Oldest City
+Tennessee's Second Oldest Town

 Located right off of Historic Downtown Dandridge see the landform that saved the town!